containers/podman/docs/source/markdown/podman-run.1.md

 #### **--uidmap**=*container_uid*:*from_uid*:*amount*

-Run the container in a new user namespace using the supplied mapping.
+Run the container in a new user namespace using the supplied UID mapping.
 This option conflicts with the **--userns** and **--subuidname** options.
 This option provides a way to map host UIDs to container UIDs.
 It can be passed several times to map different ranges.